-Paul Henry Hanus named first Harvard faculty member in education.
+Paul Henry Hanus is named the first Harvard faculty member in education.
 Harvard President Charles William Eliot selects Hanus to develop the field of education at Harvard and Eliot's program of school reform.

-Harvard Graduate School of Education established.
-Henry W. Holmes appointed Dean.
+The Harvard Graduate School of Education (HGSE) is established.
+Henry W. Holmes is appointed dean.
 HGSE is the first faculty to award women Harvard degrees.
-The new school is supported by eminent businessmen such as A. Lincoln Filene and Felix Warburg, who regarded schools as American society's most decisive institution for the 20th century.

 The Harvard Graduate School of Education becomes the first school to grant a doctor of education (Ed.D.) degree.

-Master of Arts in Teaching (M.A.T.) degree established.
-The new degree is an elite joint program of HGSE and the Faculty of Arts and Sciences.
+The Master of Arts in Teaching (M.A.T.) degree is established, as an elite joint program of HGSE and the Faculty of Arts and Sciences.

-Laboratory of Human Development (now the Human Development and Psychology Program) established to examine the psychological development of children in their families and communities.
+The Laboratory of Human Development (now the Human Development and Psychology Program) established to examine the psychological development of children in their families and communities.
 Faculty members undertake some of the first crosscultural studies of children in India, Mexico, the Philippines, and Africa under its aegis.
-Their work is supported in part by the Rockefeller Foundation.

 The M.A.T. is reorganized and expanded, emphasizing supervised classroom internships.
 It recruits top college graduates and becomes a national model for the profession.

-Administrative Career Program started.
+The Administrative Career Program is started.
 The graduates of this specialized doctorate program to train educational leaders have gone on to lead many of the nation's finest school systems and educational institutions.

 HGSE and WGBH-TV coproduce educational television programs French through Television and How Our Children Learn to Read.

 Dean Francis Keppel leaves HGSE when he is named U.S. Commissioner of Education by President John F. Kennedy.

-Larsen Hall dedicated.
-A lead gift from Roy E. Larsen, chairman of Time, Inc., established the new classroom and research center on HGSE's campus.
-A 1921 graduate of Harvard College, Larsen led several national efforts to strengthen public schools.
+Larsen Hall is dedicated.
+A lead gift from Roy E. Larsen, chairman of Time, Inc. — a public school advocate — establishes the new classroom and research center on HGSE's campus.

-Project Zero founded by Nelson Goodman to explore art and learning from a cognitive standpoint.
+Project Zero is founded by Nelson Goodman to explore art and learning from a cognitive standpoint.

-Center for Research in Children's Television program started.
+The Center for Research in Children's Television program is started.
 Faculty members and students help create content for shows like Sesame Street and The Electric Company in collaboration with the Children's Television Workshop.

-Programs in Professional Education begun, offering educators the opportunity to develop new skills through intensive, short programs.
+Programs in Professional Education launches, offering educators the opportunity to develop new skills through intensive, short programs.

-Principals' Center opened, quickly becoming a national model for ongoing professional development organized by and for school leaders.
+The Principals' Center opens, quickly becoming a national model for ongoing professional development organized by and for school leaders.

-Midcareer Math and Science Program established, anticipating the national need for talented math and science educators and becoming a model for more than 50 similar programs around the country.
+The Midcareer Math and Science Program is established, anticipating the national need for talented math and science educators and becoming a model for more than 50 similar programs around the country.

-Urban Superintendents Program launched, the nation's first comprehensive doctoral program for urban educational leaders.
+The Urban Superintendents Program launches, the nation's first comprehensive doctoral program for urban educational leaders.

-Jerome T. Murphy named HGSE's seventh dean.
+Jerome T. Murphy is named HGSE's seventh dean.
 Under his leadership, the school establishes several new master's and doctoral programs, including Technology in Education (now Technology, Innovation, and Education), International Education (now International Education Policy), and School Leadership.

 HGSE completes a capital campaign totaling $111 million, including the endowment of 16 professorships.
 This represents the largest sum ever raised by a school of education up to that time.

 The Public Education Leadership Project (PELP) is launched.
-A joint project of the Ed School and the Harvard Business School, PELP initially works with nine urban school to improve educational outcomes.
+A joint project of the Ed School and the Harvard Business School, PELP works with urban schools to improve educational outcomes.

-Harvard Doctorate in Education Leadership (Ed.L.D) program is created.
+The Doctor of Education Leadership (Ed.L.D) Program is created.
 The innovative, three-year, practice-based program integrates the fields of education, business, and public policy in visionary ways, offering students access to the vast intellectual and professional resources of HGSE, the Harvard Business School, the Harvard Kennedy School, and the other schools at Harvard.

-Ph.D. in Education, to be offered jointly by the Harvard Graduate School of Education and the Graduate School of Arts and Sciences, approved unanimously by the Harvard Faculty of Arts and Sciences.
+The Ph.D. in Education, to be offered jointly by the Harvard Graduate School of Education and the Graduate School of Arts and Sciences, is approved unanimously by the Harvard Faculty of Arts and Sciences.

 James Ryan is named dean of the Harvard Graduate School of Education.